 This year is very different.
-We will not be holding the annual Flock Party.
-No teacher appreciation lunches or Concession Stand duties to fulfill.
+We held the Annual Flock Party virtually.
+There have been no teacher appreciation lunches or Concession Stand duties to fulfill.
 However, there are some really practical ways you can directly help our students.

 We welcome support from the business community.
 If your business would like to become a Cards Supporter we will ensure the donation is focused on equitable learning during these difficult times.
 It will help ensure all students have the supplies they need, internet access, a ChromeBook or even a safe place to study and healthy food to eat.
 The needs are wide ranging.

 We are going to need to pull together as a community to keep our children engaged and on track.
 Monthly giving will allow us to provide the best educational experience and support possible during the COVID crisis.
 We will continue to be responsible stewards of your contributions.

 Thank you to all of you who have committed to monthly donations.